 NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, and from clips contributed by others.
 The quality varies from clip to clip, due to TV reception and recording issues.
 None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.

-Graphics and design copyright 2007 by J. Alan Wall.
+Graphics, design and descriptions copyright 2007 to 2018 by J. Alan Wall.
 All rights reserved.